taranis-ai/taranis.ai/content/en/docs/admin/collectors.md

 ## RT Collector
 RT Collector enables Taranis AI to collect data from a user-defined [Request Tracker](https://bestpractical.com/request-tracker) instance.

+RT Collector collects tickets, translates all ticket attachments into individual News Items.
+A ticket is represented via a Story.
+It also collects ticket Custom Fields and saves it as key-value pairs represented with Story attributes, visible whilst Story editing.

 * Required fields:
   * **BASE_URL**: Base URL of the RT instance (e.g. `http://localhost`).
   * **RT_TOKEN**: User token for the RT instance.

 * Optional fields:
+  * SEARCH_QUERY: query to use for filtering tickets (e.g. owner='user1').
+It is possible to check this manually by: http://<rt_address>/REST/2.0/tickets?query=owner='user1'
+  * FIELDS_TO_INCLUDE: case-sensitive, comma-separated values; example: Email, IP; if not set, all ticket custom fields are ingested
   * ADDITIONAL_HEADERS
   * TLP_LEVEL
+  * USER_AGENT
+  * PROXY_SERVER

 ## MISP Collector
 > Until the [definitions of our MISP Objects](https://github.com/taranis-ai/taranis-ai/tree/master/src/worker/worker/connectors/definitions/objects) are not officially part of the MISP platform, feel free to import them manually (see [MISP Objects](https://www.misp-project.org/2021/03/17/MISP-Objects-101.html/)).
 This enables you to edit the objects of News Items and Story data directly in you MISP instances without Taranis AI.